Mister-Espria/DiscLoBot/readme.md

 ## Future

-* Look into making the bot easy to install (maybe hassio addon)
+* Look into making the bot easy to install (maybe hassio addon) and maybe integrate it with Red Discord bot, but no promises on this.
-* More funtinalyti